Please join us here on Sunday morning when the service becomes 'live'.

 O God, our times are in your hand:

-Look with favour, we pray, on your servants, Joan and David, as they begin another year.
-Grant that they may grow in wisdom and grace, and strengthen their trust in your goodness all the days of their lives; through Jesus Christ our Lord.
+Look with favour, we pray, on your servant, Ron, as he begins another year.
+Grant that he may grow in wisdom and grace, and strengthen his trust in your goodness all the days of his life; through Jesus Christ our Lord.
 Amen.

-WE REMEMBER the late Jean de Burgh who died 13 years ago on Aug 30.
+WE REMEMBER the late May Cree Shaw who died 20 years ago on Sep 26 at age 94.

 The eternal God is thy refuge, and underneath are the everlasting arms.
 [Deut.
 33.27]